WHAT IS THE MEANING OF THE CHRISTMAS TREE?

 Another year, we found a seven-foot-tree with a perfect shaped top for the first foot, then a two-foot bald trunk which descended into limbs that lay flattened across the top of a flared, full, thick, three-foot bottom.
 We decorated the flattened area with artificial snow and lay a little toy, battery operated train on a track that circled the tree.
 Another fun, yet beautiful tree.

-We spend many years at that tree farm hunting trees.
+We spent many years at that tree farm hunting trees.
 The farm has since closed, and Laura and Frank have moved to the hill country.
 We miss those fun times and creative effort to find and decorate our tree.
 Now, we have an artificial tree, courtesy of QVC.
 It snaps together with lights already in place.

 Our kids are grown and live away.
 They have families and Christmas trees of their own now, so the tree decorations are hung mostly by me.
 (A few by Bill.)
 A mug of hot chocolate or coffee and some Christmas music plays in the background.
 I still love putting the decorations on the tree.
 Then I sit and look at the memories decorating our tree.
 Trinkets and treasures my children have made.
 Tiny collections I’ve held on to.
 Little gifts for a Joyful praise.
 A Hallelujah.
 A tribute of Joy to the New Born King.
 A dazzling delight to be the focus for the nativity scene that rests in the quiet branches of solemn awe that rise with a crescendo of angels, bells and lights toward the Heavens— to the star on top that reminds me of the star that shown so bright that night.

-Why do you decorate a tree?
-Or do you?
 Some say, “Why bother, no one will be here to see it.”
 Others don’t decorate a tree because they can’t afford the perfect tree, or don’t have room.
 Please write and share your story with us.
 Maybe decorating a tree isn’t a tradition or even important to you.
 For me, memories surrounding our Christmas trees through the years have been meaningful.
 Not always good memories, but meaningful ones.

 I wish you a Joyous Christmas.
 A time of reflection and a time of Peace.
 A time of celebration.
 Whether you are alone or in a house full of family and friends.
 Jesus sees you.
 He loves you.
 Celebrate Him.